 - Notopoulos, J. A. (1946).
 The Date of the Creation of Hadrianis.
 Transactions and Proceedings of the American Philological Affiliation, 77, 53–56. https://doi.org/10.2307/283443

 - Shear, T. L. (1981).
 Athens: From Metropolis-State to Provincial City.
-Hesperia: The Journal of the American Faculty of Classical Research at Athens, 50(4), 356–377. https://doi.org/10.2307/147878
+Hesperia: The Journal of the American College of Classical Research at Athens, 50(4), pp. 356–377. https://doi.org/10.2307/147878

 - Clinton, Okay.
 (1989a).
-The Eleusinian mysteries: Roman initiates and benefactors, second century BC to AD 267, in ANRW II.18.2, Berlin-New York, 1499–1539.
+The Eleusinian mysteries: Roman initiates and benefactors, second century BC to AD 267, in ANRW II.18.2, Berlin-New York, pp. 1499–1539.

 - Clinton, Okay.
 (1989b).
 Hadrian’s contribution to the renaissance of Eleusis, in S. Walker & A. Cameron (eds.), The Greek Renaissance within the Roman Empire (BICS Suppl.
-55), London, 56–68.
+55), London, pp. 56–68.

 - Kritsotakis, D. (2008).
 Hadrian and the Greek East: Imperial Insurance policies and Communication.
 Ph.D. dissertation, The Ohio State College. (link)

 - Lippolis, E. (2013).
 Eleusis.
 Sanctuary of the Empire.
 Eleusis.
 Sanctuary of the Empire, in Roman Energy and Greek Sanctuaries.
-Types of Interplay and Communication, a Cura Di M. Galli, Tripodes 14, Atene 2013, Pp. 245-264.
+Types of Interplay and Communication, a Cura Di M. Galli, Tripodes 14, Atene 2013, pp. 245-264.

 - Longfellow, B. (2012).
 Roman Fountains in Greek Sanctuaries.
-AJA, 116(1), 133–155.
+AJA, 116(1), pp. 133–155.

 - Orlandos, A. 1936. “Ή κρήνη της Έλευσινος,” in Classical Research Offered to Edward Capps on his seventieth Birthday, Princeton, pp. 282-95.